 How to file a claim after hitting an animal

-The steps for making an insurance claim after hitting an animal are similar to those for any other accident on the road.
+The steps for making an insurance claim after hitting an animal are similar to any other accident.

-- Get the name, registration and contact details of any other humans involved in the accident, including witnesses.
+- Get contact information like the names, phone numbers and insurance policy numbers for anyone involved in the accident, including witnesses.

 Should I file a claim after hitting an animal?

 It’s often a good idea to make a claim if the cost of damage is more than your deductible, and you can’t pay out of pocket.
-If your deductible is higher than the repair costs, there’s no point in filing a claim unless another human or their property is involved.
+If your deductible is higher than the repair costs, there’s no point in filing a claim unless another person or someone else’s property is involved.

-If there’s a significant amount of damage to your car, you’ll save the most by filing a claim.
+If there’s significant damage to your car, you’ll save the most by filing a claim.